 Why Should I Use Credit?

 Think you can use cash for all your purchases and avoid the headaches associated with credit?
-You’re going to miss out on a lot of the advantages offered by our credit-focused economy.
+You’re going to miss out on a lot of the advantages offered by our credit-based economy.
 In fact, credit is hard to avoid.
 When renting a car, staying at a hotel or making an online purchase, you may be required to use a credit card.
+Some of these places won't accept a debit card.

 If you aren’t working to keep your credit history healthy, bad credit is probably working against you.
 Don’t have any credit to speak of?
 No credit is bad credit, too.
 The most important thing is to use credit to your advantage because someone else is always going to be looking at your history with credit in order to evaluate you on a financial level.